 The 2013 Shelby v.
 Holder Supreme Court decision gutted a crucial part of the Voting Rights Act which contained a formula requiring certain areas with a history of disenfranchisement problems to seek pre-clearance from the Department of Justice when making changes to election procedures.
 Just 24 hours after the release of the Shelby decision, Texas announced a plan to implement a strict photo ID requirement for voting.
-Since then, 21 states enacted new restrictive voting requirements and across 13 states, 1,688 polling sites have closed, which overwhelmingly impacts and limits access to the ballot for communities of color.
+Since then, more than 440 laws that would restrict American's freedom to vote have been introduced in 49 states, which would overwhelmingly impact and limit access to the ballot for Communities of Color.
 Along with our partners, the Reform Movement continues to push for a restoration of the voting rights act and efforts to ensure equal access to the freedom to vote so that the promise of democracy is made real for us all.

 The RAC's work on voting rights and democracy is made possible in part by the Leo and Libby Nevas Foundation.

 The Freedom to Vote: John R. Lewis Act (H.R.
 5746) would restore critical protections against racially discriminatory laws and move us toward a democracy that responds to the needs and priorities of voters.
 The right to vote is fundamental in a democracy and we must ensure that elections are accessible for all.
 Filibuster reform, if needed to pass this critical bill, and the provisions in this bill are essential to ensure that Americans’ freedom to vote is protected.

 Learn more about the RAC's key issues and get involved by signing up for the legislative updates newsletter.